liamcurry/elm-ops-tooling/README.md

 ## elm_self_publish

 Sometimes, we want to "install" our packages locally to test them before publishing them remotely.
+This is designed only with the use case of testing packaged, not using them in production.
+It doesn't provide any of the guarantees nor support that elm-package does.
+If you're doing production stuff, elm-package is what you want.

 ```